 After the on-site visit, all staff were re-trained on interpreter services provided at the facility and the process on how to obtain these services.
 Also, the "Offender Orientation Handbook" was updated to reflect the information in Spanish on how to obtain emotional support services.
 All housing unit postings of the emotional support services information were updated to reflect both English and Spanish.
-Additional medical assistance was provided to the inmate with the physical disability and the other inmate was provided additional education in Spanish on services at the facility.
+Additional medical assistance was provided to the offender with the physical disability and all offenders with limited English proficiency were provided additional PREA education in Spanish on services at the facility.
 The Regional PREA/ADA Analyst sent the appropriate supplemental documentation to this auditor demonstrating corrective actions had been taken with this standard prior to the submission of this report.